waldronmatt/shareable-configs/README.md

 1. Update the root `package.json` with your repository name and url.

-2. Modify `packages/` for your needs.
+2. Modify `packages/` to suit your needs.

-3. Generate a `publish` type access token from `NPM` and save as a secret titled `NPM_TOKEN` in your repository.
+3. Generate a `publish` access token from `NPM` and save as a secret titled `NPM_TOKEN` in your repository.

-4. Run `yarn bootstrap` to install dependencies and link any cross-dependencies.

-5. Run `yarn commit` instead of `git commit` to prompt for conventional changelog standard.
+4. Run `yarn commit` to prompt for conventional changelog standard and commit changes.

 ## Packages